 Shorter booms increase maneuverability, while longer booms increase stability.
-Booms must be tough to hold up in a crash while interfering with prop downdraft as little as possible.
-In many drones the boom is part of the main body.
+Booms must be tough to hold up in a crash, while interfering with prop downdraft as little as possible.
+In many drones, the boom is part of the main body.
 Other drone have a definite boom as a separate part.
 The Parrot AR 2.0 has the central cross boom.

 Tip: Examine and insure that the boom has not become bent as this would effect the flying capabilities.

-G. Main Body
+G. Main Drone Body Part

 This is the central hub from which booms radiate like spokes on a wheel.
 It houses battery, main boards, processors avionics, cameras, and sensors.

 Tip: Most drones are not waterproof so it is vital that the internal components of the main body do not get wet.
 A hard landing may not break the body of the drone but the shock could damage the internal drone components in the main body.

 Tip: If you are not familiar with electronic engineering and soldering, then it is best not to learn on your internal components such as the main board in your drone.
 More than likely soldering something inside your main body will void your warranty.
 A warranty generally covers the UAV as it left the factory.